 The point is, clients are important; all clients.
 In fact, they're critical.
 There's no question about it.
 You and I know that.
-A business couldn't remain in business unless it has someone to buy its products and services.
+A business can't remain in business unless it has people who buy its products and services.